Skip to content

 The firm must be compiled

-The old company was assembled: documents, accounts, meetings, tools, signatures, cap table, workflows, and manual reconciliation.
+The old company was assembled: documents, accounts, meetings, tools, signatures, workflows, and manual reconciliation.
+It runs at the speed of the people inside it.

-The new company is deployed, staffed, remembered, governed, and eventually owned through one operating grammar.
+The new company is deployed, staffed, and remembered through one operating grammar — and it keeps running between the moments you touch it.

 A company is software waiting for someone to ship the runtime.